MairaBakali/shopify-assessment/README.md

 # shopify-assessment
 # Shopify Theme Customization

-This repository contains a customization of the Impulse theme for Shopify.
+This repository contains a Shopify theme customization based on the Impulse theme.
+The customization includes design and functionality as specified.

 ## Installation

-1. **Download or Clone** this repository.
+1. Download or clone this repository.
-2. **Upload the theme file** to your Shopify store.
+2. Upload the theme file to your Shopify store.
-3. **Preview the theme** on a product page to see the changes in action.
+3. Preview the theme on a product page (e.g., [Demo Product](https://quick-start-f9bb0e00.myshopify.com/products/demo-product) with password: `ohweub`).

 ## Features

-- **Pixel-Perfect Design**: Implemented according to Figma specifications.
-- **Interactive Product Image Gallery**: Features zoom on hover and thumbnail navigation.
+- Pixel-perfect implementation of the provided design.
+- Interactive product image gallery (e.g., zoom on hover, thumbnails).
+- Functional "Related Products" carousel with a "Show More" button.
+- Custom CSS and tab section created from scratch.
+- Recommendations implemented from scratch.

+## Technologies Used

+- Liquid
+- JavaScript
+- CSS

+## Functionality

+- The "Buy Now" button adds the product to the cart.
+- The product image gallery is interactive.
-- **Functional "Related Products" Carousel**: Includes a "Show More" button for additional product visibility.
+- The "Related Products" section includes a functional "Show More" button.

-- **Custom CSS**: Enhances the overall styling and user experience.
-- **Tab Section Built from Scratch**: Provides an organized way to display product details.
-- **Recommendations Section Built from Scratch**: Displays related products effectively.
+## Completion Time

+The customization was completed in 1 hour.

+Feel free to reach out if you have any questions or need further assistance!

 ## Functionality